 X-linked creatine deficiency is an inherited disorder that primarily affects the brain.
 People with this disorder have intellectual disability, which can range from mild to severe, and delayed speech development.
 Some affected individuals develop behavioral disorders such as attention-deficit/hyperactivity disorder (ADHD) or autistic behaviors that affect communication and social interaction.
 They may also experience seizures.
-Children with X-linked creatine deficiency may experience slow growth and exhibit delayed development of motor skills such as sitting and walking.
+Children with X-linked creatine deficiency may grow slower and develop motor skills, such as sitting and walking, later than their peers.
 Affected individuals tend to tire easily.

 A small number of people with X-linked creatine deficiency have additional signs and symptoms including abnormal heart rhythms, an unusually small head (microcephaly), or distinctive facial features such as a broad forehead and a flat or sunken appearance of the middle of the face (midface hypoplasia).

 The prevalence of X-linked creatine deficiency is unknown.
 More than 150 affected individuals have been identified.
 The disorder has been estimated to account for between 1 and 2 percent of males with intellectual disability.

 Variants (also known as mutations) in the SLC6A8 gene cause X-linked creatine deficiency.
 The SLC6A8 gene provides instructions for making a protein that transports a compound called creatine into cells.
 Creatine is needed for the body to store and use energy properly.

 SLC6A8 gene variants impair the transporter protein's ability to bring creatine into cells, resulting in a shortage (deficiency) of creatine.
 The effects of creatine deficiency are most severe in organs and tissues that require large amounts of energy, especially the brain.